electric-sql/pglite/docs/benchmarks.md

 ## SQLite benchmark suite

 The SQLite benchmark suite, converted to web for wa-sqlite, performs a number of large queries to test the performance of the sql engin.

+Values are seconds to complete the test - lower is better.

 ![](./public/img/benckmark/sqlite-suite.svg)